Srikanth635/cognitive_robot_abstract_machine/llmr/README.md

-# llm_reasoner
+# llmr

 **LLM-powered GenerativeBackend for KRROOD** — Translate natural language instructions into robot actions using LLMs.

-llm_reasoner is a standalone package that implements `LLMBackend(GenerativeBackend)`, allowing PyCRAM underspecified action expressions to be resolved via LLM reasoning.
+`llmr` is a KRROOD-integrated package that implements `LLMBackend(GenerativeBackend)`, allowing PyCRAM underspecified action expressions to be resolved via LLM reasoning.
 It bridges natural language and structured robot planning.

 ---